dirdr/advent_of_code/README.md

 # Advent Of Code 2023 in rust 🦀
 ## About
-This is my attempt to solve as many of the 2023 edition AOC problems as possible !
+This is my attempt to solve as many of the 2023 edition AOC problems as possible ! some problems may have bad implementations but i tried my best

 ## Run
 ```sh